cryptonjal/farcaster-botlist/README.md

 # farcaster-botlist
-A totally not complete list of Farcaster bots
+This is a very incomplete list of active bots on Farcaster If you see a mistake in this list or an unmentioned feel free to tell me (@cryptonjal on Farcaster)